-COURSE OBJECTIVES: Upon completion of this course, participants should be able to explore such challenges, providing an overview of regulation of fintech, including challenges related to digital money and cyber risk.
+COURSE OBJECTIVES: Upon completion of this course, participants should be better placed to understand the regulatory and supervisory implications of fintech in financial services.

 Systemic Macro Financial Risk Analysis (MFRA)

 TARGET AUDIENCE: Officials from central bank financial stability departments, banking regulatory and supervisory bodies, and ministries of finance.